 Congratulations to the artists selected for NEW LIGHT 2023:

-Presented by Illuminate Adelaide and ANAT, NEW LIGHT 2023 showcases experimental and diverse moving image works by contemporary First Nations artists.
+Presented by Illuminate Adelaide and ANAT, NEW LIGHT 2023 showcased experimental and diverse moving image works by contemporary First Nations artists.

-Following a national call out, NEW LIGHT 2023 will feature commissioned work that explores compelling and complex concepts, with artworks being exhibited on the media screens at the entrance to Adelaide Festival Centre as part of Illuminate Adelaide’s City Lights program.
+Following a national call out, NEW LIGHT 2023 featured commissioned work exploring compelling and complex concepts, with artworks being exhibited on the media screens at the entrance to Adelaide Festival Centre as part of Illuminate Adelaide’s City Lights program.

 CHANTEL BATES: ECHOES